ucsb-cs148-w25/pj03-gauchograduate/team/jaren.md

 Hi I'm Jaren.
-My idea for this project is be able to track clothes and like if it's been worn recently.
-Also creating outfits based on personal style.
+My idea for this project is to make it user friendly.
+Make easy implemenentation for adding courses.